ldv-klever/klever/docs/dev.rst

 To run press :kbd:`Shift+F10`.

-.. note:: If Psi will fatally fail or you will kill Psi, you might need to manually remove :file:`is solving` inside
+.. note:: If Klever Core will fatally fail or you will hardly kill Klever Core, you might need to manually remove
-          **work_dir** to run Psi fot the next time.
+          :file:`is solving` inside **work_dir** to run Klever Core fot the next time.

 Debug
 ^^^^^